segfaultExpress/sam-3d-body-fbxify/README.md

 - **Export armature-only FBX files** from SAM 3D Body pose estimates
 - **Support for multiple rig formats:** MHR, Mixamo, and Unity character remapping
-- **Video processing:** Automatically detects the closest person and applies all keyframes to create an animation action
+- **Video processing:** Either automatically detects the closest person or allows bbox submitting to applies all keyframes to create an action for each person passed
 - **Image processing:** Single frame pose estimation and export
 - **Web-based interface:** Easy-to-use Gradio interface for uploading and processing files